mikewesthad/p5-performance-tips/README.md

 Many of the p5 methods come with an overhead.
 For example: `sin(...)` needs to check whether p5 is in degree mode or radian mode before it can calculate the sin; `random(...)` needs to check whether you have passed in a max and/or min before calculating a random value.
 In both of these cases, you can just use `Math.random(...)` or `Math.sin(...)`.

 The speed boost you will get depends on the specific p5 methods you are using.
-In v0.5.3, many methods have been optimized (e.g. abs, sqrt, log), but you can still see a performance boost for using Math.random, Math.sin, Math.min over their p5 counterparts.
-This is espeically true for v0.6.0 of the p5 editor.
+In v0.5.3, many methods have been optimized (e.g. `abs`, `sqrt`, `log`), but you can still see a performance boost for using `Math.random`, `Math.sin`, `Math.min` over their p5 counterparts.
+This is especially true for v0.6.0 of the p5 editor.
 See the [native vs p5 performance test](code/native-vs-p5/):

     Chrome, running methods 10000000x times: